 Addition of Market scheduled Generation Units that cannot be feasibly represented in the Reliability network model environment.
 This includes for example market only generators such as small QF resources and generation that is connected to distribution systems.

 The physical or static portion of the FNM is different from the reliability network model as the result of required model augmentation/modification to support Market analysis.
 Other adjustments to the EMS physical model are made in other supplementary Market data support files and tables.
 Market adjustment data is imported to the SCUC application via a data loading interface.
-Commercial Market data required by the Power Flow and contingency analysis include but are not limited to the following items:
+Commercial and supplemental market data required by the Power Flow and contingency analysis include but are not limited to the following items:

 Price Locations/Aggregated Price Locations